eebod/E-space-hashnode/clf5zu7k3000009k01hpz8cgv.md

 ## Let's get Started

-**Navigate into the Screenshot folder to create a new folder to house the nodeJS project, in the image folder, I created the folder and named it 're-order'.**
+Navigate into the Screenshot folder to create a new folder to house the nodeJS project.
+For mine, I created a folder and named it 're-order' in the Screenshots directory.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678617074984/2c729387-3f84-4eba-bb91-4adf57019006.png align="center")

-Use the context menu on the folder to open it in your preferable code editor, I use **Windows VS Code.** Within VS Code, you can use a terminal, the terminal is where I would perform all nodeJS-required executions from.
+Use the context menu on the folder to open it in your preferable code editor, I use **Windows VS Code.** Within VS Code, you can use a terminal, the terminal is where I would perform all nodeJS-required executions..⬇️..

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678618026684/42b117d3-6d8f-4a03-adec-5b77ba98e9f2.png align="center")